Sign in Create account

 change color

-• R3: begin in between two 3dc of previous row make ch1, sc, {(5tr, picot, 5tr) in ch2 space of previous row, sc in between two 3dc stitches of previous row} x8, join invisible at the end
+• R3: Begin in between two 3dc of the previous row make ch1, sc, {(5tr, picot, 5tr) in ch2 space of the previous row, sc in between two 3dc of the previous row} x8, join invisible at the end

-If you look at it it looks like a crochet doily pattern.
-And To be honest I do prefer when working on a flat item to have a diagram with the stitches.
+If you look at it, it resembles a crochet doily pattern.
+To be honest, I do prefer having a diagram with the stitches when working on a flat item.

-In this diagram you also have each row that you crochet colored in a different color so you know where the row begins and where it ends.
+In this diagram, you will also see each row colored differently so you know where the row begins and where it ends.

-You can make the crochet butterfly in single color, you can use two colors or even three.
-The choice is yours
+You can make the crochet butterfly in a single color, use two colors, or even three.
+The choice is yours.

 Like!1